The Major League Baseball Swing (Rotational Hitting)

 3. The Swing Forward Phase

-When the ball is halfway (30 feet, or 2/10 of a second) and you determine the ball is going to end up in the strike zone, start driving to your hip.
+When the ball is halfway (30 feet, or 2/10 of a second) and you determine the ball is going to end up in the strike zone, start driving your back shoulder and back elbow down toward your hip.
+Your hands stay near your shoulder at this stage.

 This drive/rotation should normally begin at the moment of toe touch, however, you can wait briefly if you were fooled by an offspeed pitch.